armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 - **Web Development** was the most popular subject based on subscriber activity.
 - Web Development also had the highest average course price among the subjects analyzed.
 - Courses categorized as **All Levels** attracted the largest subscriber audience.
-- **Business Finance** courses had the longest average content duration.
+- **Web Development** had the longest average content duration among the four subject areas.
 - Average course ratings were relatively similar across the major subject areas analyzed.

 Overall, the analysis identified **Web Development as a particularly strong area of consumer demand** within the dataset.